corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/token-sdk-introduction.md

 You can use the Tokens SDK to create flows for your tokens in the following ways:

 * **Utility methods** - methods by which you can compose your own flows.
-* **Subflows** - ready made processes that need to be initiated by another flow.
+* **Subflows** - ready-made processes that need to be initiated by another flow.
 * **RPC Enabled flows** - out-of-the-box flows that have been produced for testing purposes.
 These may not be suitable for commercial use.

 {{< attention >}}
-All of the utility methods, subflows and RPC enabled flows for Tokens SDK have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
+All the utility methods, sub-flows and RPC enabled flows for Tokens SDK have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
 This ensures a seamless experience when using the Tokens SDK from a Java code base.
 {{< /attention >}}

 ### Utility method - Issue